QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

-Since $2^\kappa$ is typically a very large number, the probability that two chains have the same chain power is clearly very low.
-In the event that this does happen, the next SBP will extend one of them, all nodes in $N$ will then accept this extension (This is very similar to the attack wherein the adversary provides two different block data with similar block headers, an attack strategy discussed in the Appendix).
+Our construction of block power ensures that the probability of two chains having the same chain power is very low.
+In the event that this does happen, the next SBP will extend one of them, all nodes in $N$ will then accept this extension.
+At the start of each slot, every node publishes a block, extending the chain selected by the CSR.
+Since all nodes publish blocks and the block that is to be extended upon is determined by the CSR, the SBP for a slot can be said to be determined by the CSR in the next slot.
+Hence, the \emph{Block Publisher Selection Mechanism} (BPSM) depends on the CSR.